Joe Fleming reviews the nine workout habits that might be causing your joint pain or making it worse.

 For example, you are wearing overly padded shoes, while weight lifting can negatively affect your form.
 On the other hand, wearing shoes that are too flat during cardio can put too much strain on your joints.

 Improper Workout Fuel

 Make sure you are fuelling your body properly for your workouts.
 This means eliminating (or at least significantly reducing your consumption of) processed foods, alcohol, sugar, and refined carbohydrates.
 These foods all are known to aggravate inflammation and pain.

 Focus on eating lots of anti-inflammatory foods like berries, leafy greens, and fatty fish.
 Instead of refined carbohydrates, focus on eating whole grains like oatmeal or whole wheat bread instead.

 Skipping the Warm-up

 It is tempting to skip your warm-up and jump straight into the workout when you are short on time.
 This is one of the worst things you can do if you are struggling with joint pain, though.

 A thorough warm-up prepares your body for the workout, improves blood flow, and gets your joints ready for vigorous activity.

 Make sure your warm-up includes 5-10 minutes of light cardio, like walking, followed by 5-10 minutes of dynamic exercises that mimic the movements you will be doing during your workout.

 Skipping the Cool Down

 It is also important to make sure you are not skipping out on your post-workout cool-down.
 When you have finished exercising, take some time to bring your heart rate back down.
 Do some light walking, then take 5-10 minutes for some static stretching.

 Focus on stretching the muscles you targeted during your workout.
 This will help relieve tension and prevent pain and soreness the next day.

 Performing the Same Moves Over and Over Again

 Do you do the same workout every time you go to the gym?
-If so, you could end up wearing down your cartilage (tissue at the ends of the bones that absorbs shock) and causing overuse injuries.
+If so, you could end up wearing down your cartilage (tissue at the ends of the bones that absorbs the shock) and causing overuse injuries.
 Over time, this can lead to issues like tendonitis of the knee, elbow, or ankle.